Topological Graph-based Analysis of Solid-State Ion Migration: Abstract

 \section{Abstract}

-To accelerate the development of novel ion conducting materials, we present a general graph theory analysis framework for ion migration in any crystalline structure.
+To accelerate the development of novel ion conducting materials, we present a general graph-theoretic analysis framework for ion migration in any crystalline structure.
 The nodes of the graph represent metastable sites of the migrating ion and the edges represent discrete migration events between adjacent sites.
 Starting from a collection of possible metastable migration sites, the framework assigns a weight to the edges by calculating the individual migration energy barriers between those sites.
-Connecting pathways in the microscopic simulation cell corresponding to macroscopic ion migration are identified by searching for the lowest cost cycle in the periodic migration graph.
-To exemplify the utility of the framework, we present the automatic analyses of Li migration in different polytypes of VO(PO$_4$), with the resulting identification of three distinct crystal structures with long-distance migration pathways demonstrating overall $< 300$~meV migration barriers.
+Connected pathways in the periodic simulation cell corresponding to macroscopic ion migration are identified by searching for the lowest-cost cycle in the periodic migration graph.
+To exemplify the utility of the framework, we present the automatic analyses of Li migration in different polymorphs of VO(PO$_4$), with the resulting identification of two distinct crystal structures with simple migration pathways demonstrating overall $< 300$~meV migration barriers.